aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 A suggested implementation of `dijkstra` follows the pseudocode in [this Wikipedia article](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).

 Make sure to return a dictionary, where the keys are all target vertices reachable from the source, and their values are paths from the source to the target (i.e. lists of vertices in the order that the shortest path traverses them).

+Notice that the Wikipedia pseudocode algorithm does not return the paths.
+But they can be constructed inside the same algorithm when the `dist` dictionary is updated: this dictionary should not only contain the distances, but also the paths, and the path can be updated at the same time as the distance.
+(Notice also that the `networkx` function always returns the paths.)

 ### Visualization